VincentGvr/Workshops/Airflow/Airflow.md

 **Warning :** Apache Airflow is not meant to design event driven workflows/streaming/continuous runs.
 It needs to has a start and an end.

-# 2 Introduction to DAGs
+# :two: Introduction to DAGs

 DAG = Directed Acyclic Graph.
 It is an individual **pipeline + schedule**, written in **Python**.
 When launched, it is a **DAG Run**.
 DAGs are made of **tasks**.
 When task is executed at a specific time point it is a **task instance**.